 Eric Parizo: Why is that?

-Chenxi Wang: If you are able to gain enough visibility of
+Chenxi Wang: If you are able to gain enough visibility of the controls

 in a hosting provider or a cloud provider is during the inside of an